-We want to find a criterion that would not only robustly detect a polynya, but also not flag any false positive.
-Fig. 4 shows that finding a simple threshold criterion will not be possible.
-For all geographical statistics and all bands, the range of the

-190 polynya values (grey on Fig. 4) is contained in the range of the years with no polynya (pink): the 15-day minima are larger when there is a polynya; the maxima, lower.
-We find the same results when looking at T34, T45 and T35, as well as all bands' anomalies (not shown).
+We want to find a criterion that would not only robustly detect a polynya but also not flag any false positive.
+Figure 4 shows that finding a simple threshold criterion will not be possible.
+For all geographical statistics and all bands, the range of the polynya values (grey in Fig. 4) is contained in the range of the years with no polynya (pink): the 15 d minima are larger when there is a polynya; the maxima are lower.
+We find the same results when looking at T34, T45, and T35, as well as all bands' anomalies (not shown).

 One reason for the impossibility of finding an absolute threshold may be the seasonal cycle both in infrared brightness temperature and in anomalies (Fig. 5a).
-Polynyas are detected any time between early July and late October (supp Table B1).

-195 It is thus not surprising that a threshold that would successfully detect a polynya in August, when the brightness temperature is at its minimum but anomalies in T4 and T5 are largest, would fail in October as the temperature is higher and anomalies lower (Fig. 5a).
+Polynyas are detected any time between early July and late October (Table B1).
+It is thus not surprising that a threshold that would successfully detect a polynya in August, when the brightness temperature is at its minimum but anomalies in T4 and T5 are largest, would fail in October as the temperature is higher and anomalies lower (Fig. 5a).

-Instead, the narrower range of values during a polynya shown on Fig. 4 suggests that a criterion based on the persistance of values may be more adapted.
-Indeed, we find that years with polynyas have systematically lower 15-day sum or 15-day standard deviation than their non-polynya counterparts, in any band, with any geographical statistics although it is clearest with the geographical median and maximum (Fig 5 b to d).
+Instead, the narrower range of values during a polynya shown in Fig. 4 suggests that a criterion based on the persistence of values may be more adapted.
+Indeed, we find that years with polynyas have a systematically lower 15 d sum or 15 d standard deviation than their non-polynya counterparts, in any band, with any geographical statistics, although it is clearest with the geographical median and maximum (Fig. 5b to d).
 We find the same result when using the overall climatology instead of only the years with no polynya.
-We find no false positive.
+We find no false positives.